1990 Guangzhou Baiyun airport collisions

-On 2 October 1990, a hijacked Boeing 737, operating Xiamen Airlines Flight 8301, collided with two other aircraft at the old Guangzhou Baiyun International Airport while attempting to land.
-The hijacked aircraft struck parked China Southwest Airlines Flight 4305 first, inflicting only minor damage, but then collided with CAAC Flight 3523, a Boeing 757 waiting to take off, flipping onto its back.
-A total of 128 people were killed, including seven of nine crew members and 75 of 93 passengers on Flight 8301 and 46 of 110 passengers on Flight 3523, making the incident the deadliest aircraft hijacking prior to the September 11 attacks.
+On 2 October 1990, a hijacked Boeing 737-200, operating Xiamen Airlines Flight 8301, collided with two other aircraft at the old Guangzhou Baiyun International Airport while attempting to land.
+The hijacked aircraft struck parked China Southwest Airlines Flight 4305 first, a Boeing 707, inflicting only minor damage, but then collided with CAAC Flight 3523, a Boeing 757 waiting to take off, flipping onto its back.
+A total of 128 people were killed, including seven of nine crew members and 75 of 93 passengers on Flight 8301 and 46 of 110 passengers on Flight 3523, making this incident the deadliest aircraft hijacking prior to the September 11 attacks.

 Aircraft involved

 The three aircraft involved in the incident were the hijacked Xiamen Airlines Flight 8301, and two planes parked on the apron at Baiyun Airport: China Southwest Airlines Flight 4305 and CAAC Flight 3523.

 Xiamen Airlines Flight 8301 was operated with a Boeing 737-247.
 The aircraft registration was B-2510, with serial number 23189/1072.
 This aircraft had previously been hijacked on May 12, 1988, by Zhang Qingguo and Long Guiyun, armed with knives, to Taiwan's Taichung Ching-Chuan-Kang Airport, becoming the first aircraft from mainland China hijacked to Taiwan.

 On the day of the incident, Flight 8301 departed from Xiamen Gaoqi International Airport en route to the original Guangzhou Baiyun International Airport.
 There were 93 passengers and 9 crew members on board.

 China Southwest Airlines Flight 4305 was operated with a Boeing 707-3J6B, registration B-2402, serial number 20714/869.
 It first flew in 1973.
 In 1983, it was transferred from the Civil Aviation Administration of China's Beijing Regional Administration to the Shanghai Regional Administration, and later to the Chengdu Regional Administration in 1985.
 On November 3, 1989, it was involved in an attempted hijacking while operating a flight from Harbin to Guangzhou.
 On the day of the incident, the aircraft had recently landed at Baiyun Airport from Chengdu Shuangliu International Airport.
 All passengers had disembarked, and the crew had left except for one person who stayed on board for cleaning.

 CAAC Flight 3523 was operated with a Boeing 757-21B, registration B-2812, serial number 24758/282.
 It first flew in 1990 and was the newest of the three aircraft.
 On the day of the incident, it was scheduled to fly to Shanghai Hongqiao International Airport.
 At the time of the incident, all 110 passengers and 12 crew members were already on board.